 Many people are unaware of the harm that improper home repair and construction practices can cause to our rivers and streams.
 Loose sediment from remodeling sites can be picked up by wind and water, clogging storm drains and polluting rivers.
-These sediments are often contaminated with pesticides, cleaning solvents, rusting nails, paint, cement wash, asphalt, and vehicle fluids that further add to water pollution.
+These sediments are often contaminated with cleaning solvents, rusting nails, paint, cement wash, asphalt, and vehicle fluids that further add to water pollution.

 Check the information and tips below on avoiding erosion problems, working with concrete and plaster, working with paint, and remodeling pointers that will help prevent storm water pollution in your community.

-Avoiding Erosion Problems
+Avoid Erosion Problems

 Poor construction practices can result in erosion problems and can increase soil loss.
 Sediment loss can clog storm drains, creating drainage or flooding problems as well as water quality problems.
 To avoid these types of erosion problems, you can do the following.